ph00lt0/ph00lt0/README.md

 🎓 MSc in Information Security

-💼 Security Officer at a financial service company
+💼 Security Officer at a financial services and investment bank

 🛑 Maintaining a [blocklist](https://ph00lt0.github.io/blocklist ) to stop ads, trackers, etc

-🛡 Usually quite active in the [PrivacyGuides](https://github.com/PrivacyGuides) discussions
+🛡 Usually quite active in the [PrivacyGuides](https://discuss.privacyguides.org) discussions

 Passionate about defensive programming and tooling, personal data protection, security management strategy, attack surface reduction, implementations of cryptography, and, - but not limited to - counter forensics, and hardening.